 Swiss International Air Lines (or SWISS) was formed after the 2001 bankruptcy of Swissair, Switzerland’s former flag carrier.
-The airline, which ranks among my favorite European carriers for long-haul flights, is a member of Star Alliance and a subsidiary of the Lufthansa Group since 2005.
+The airline, which ranks among our favorite European carriers for long-haul flights, is a member of Star Alliance and a subsidiary of the Lufthansa Group since 2005.

 Swiss recently acquired 9 Boeing 777-300ER aircraft, which replace most of Swiss’ current and aging A340 planes although five A340s will remain in service and get a refurbishment.